Affiliation | Tracking and attribution rules

 Sale is attributed to the LAST ["Widget" visit]

-In other words, if a visit is made from an Ambassador link (e.g. ambassador’s Facebook post, an email sent by an Ambassador, a QR code displayed by an ambassador, a URL link shared anywhere), the Sale is always attributed to the Ambassador, even if the visitor clicks on Ambassador posts or profiles displayed on widgets.
+In other words, if a visit is made from a member’s link (e.g. ambassador’s Facebook post, an email sent by a member, a QR code displayed by a member, a URL link shared anywhere), the Sale is always attributed to the member, even if the visitor clicks on member’s posts or profiles displayed on widgets.

-If several visits from ambassador’s posts were made, the last one prevails.
+If several visits from member’s posts were made, the last one prevails.

-If a visitor was not brought on the website by an ambassador, but clicks on several publications via the Popsell widgets, the Sale can be attributed to the last ambassador whose content was viewed, and marked as a “Widget” Source.
-This “Widget visit” issued order is tracked in the Popsell databases, but it does not necessarily mean that the Ambassador will be rewarded.
+If a visitor was not brought on the website by a member, but clicks on several publications via the Popsell widgets, the Sale can be attributed to the last member whose content was viewed, and marked as a “Widget” Source.
+This “Widget visit” issued order is tracked in the Popsell databases, but it does not necessarily mean that the member will be rewarded.

 The original source (e.g. Facebook) is always kept in the visitor’s browser local storage.
 If the visitor clicks on Widgets links, it generates “Widgets” events, but never overrides the original source.